spliu78/7X7game/README.md

 7X7game
 =======
 Hasn't complete yet.
 A game from android.
-Just realize it again by my self.
+Just realize it again by myself.